PickNikRobotics/ik_benchmarking/README.md

 #### IK Solvers

-The `ik_solvers` section is an indexed list of solvers to benchmark:
+The `ik_solvers` section presents the list of solvers to be benchmarked:

-- The numeric keys (e.g., `1`, `2`, `3`) are used to identify the IK solvers.
-The actual numerical value has no specific significance but should be unique for each solver.
-The numbering starts from `1` and there is no limit on the number of solvers to be used to collect IK solving data in a single benchmarking run.
-Make sure each solver has a key in the list and the following `name` and `kinematics_file`.

-- `name`: The name of the IK solver you are benchmarking, such as `KDL`, `TRAC_IK`, or `pick_ik`.
+- `name`: Represents the name of the IK solver you wish to benchmark, such as `KDL`, `TRAC_IK`, `pick_ik`, or other solvers.

-- `kinematics_file`: The YAML file that holds the solver's kinematic configuration.
+- `kinematics_file`: Specifies the YAML file containing the solver's kinematic configuration.
-This YAML file, by convention, exists in the `config` directory of the robot's MoveIt configuration package.
+This file is conventionally located within the `config` directory of the robot's MoveIt configuration package.

-By configuring the `ik_benchmarking.yaml` file appropriately, you can control which IK solvers to benchmark, allowing for a comprehensive evaluation.
+Appropriately configuring the `ik_benchmarking.yaml` enables users to select specific IK solvers for a comprehensive benchmarking experience.

 ### Running the benchmarking